rasmusbroman/Quizlytic/README.md

 ### Authentication

 The demo uses local storage authentication.
-As per demo use this credentials to log in as administrator to bring up Admin page:
+As per demo use these credentials to log in as administrator to bring up Admin page:

 ```bash
 User: admin